dejanu/urban-crypto/infra/readme.md

 terraform apply main.destroy.tfplan
 ```

-* State file:

-    *  State file is either stored locally or on a remote backend
+* State file is either stored locally (alternatively a remote backend can be used).

 * Check infra:
 ```bash